danielkarl888/Chest-X-ray-Classifier/README.md

 # Chest X-ray Classification Project

-This repository contains the code and instructions for the final project of the Deep Learning Fundamentals Course (2024).
+This repository contains the code and instructions for the final project of the Deep Learning Course at Bar-Ilan Univeristy (2024).
 The objective of the project is the classification of chest X-ray images to identify healthy individuals and those with pneumonia.
 The project also includes anomaly detection and explainability tasks.

 ## Project Overview